A Day in the Life of a Localization Manager

 Creating localized content that both sounds natural and conveys the brand message on every level while attracting customers globally is exactly what distinguishes an accomplished localization manager from their peers.
-To get there, the localization manager partners up with other skilled professionals with complementary expertise.
+To get there, the localization manager partners with other skilled professionals with complementary expertise.
 These are usually:

 - Market analysts and local market experts